Best Unicode Fonts for Discord Usernames and Bios

 Discord Nicknames Per Server

 Discord allows you to set a different nickname in each server.
-This means you can use a styled Unicode nickname in gaming servers while keeping a plain name elsewhere — without changing your global username.
+This is a powerful feature for Unicode styling — you can use a themed nickname in gaming servers, a professional name in work servers, and a creative name in art communities, all under the same account.

 Limitations to Know

-- Character limits — Discord has a 32-character limit for usernames and nicknames.
-Unicode characters each count as one character, but some (like emoji) count as two.
+Character limits — Discord has a 32-character limit for display names and nicknames.
+For a full breakdown of every field limit on Discord, see the complete Discord character limits guide.
+Unicode characters each count as one character, but:

-- Searchability — styled Unicode characters aren't searchable as plain text.
-If someone tries to @mention you by typing your name normally, they may need to scroll to find you.
+Searchability — styled Unicode characters aren't searchable as plain text.
+If someone tries to @mention you by typing your name normally, they may need to scroll to find you in the member list.

-- Mobile rendering — most Unicode styles render well on mobile, but a few characters may appear as boxes on older Android devices.
+Mobile rendering — most Unicode styles render well on mobile Discord, but a few rare characters may appear as boxes on older Android devices.
+The most common styles (gothic, cursive, bubble) are universally supported.

 How to Add Unicode Fonts to Your Discord Username

-- Go to Lettertype and type your desired username
+- Go to Lettertype and type your desired display name

 - Click the style you want to copy it

-- Open Discord → User Settings → My Account → Edit Username
+- Open Discord → User Settings (gear icon) → Profiles